knudhansen/rpi/scripts/README.md

 * maybe make the functions work on rpi as on remote host...
 Or is it too much abstraction?
 * make sure that there is space enough before recording a video.
 Investigate how much space is needed
 * investigate what additional parameter are needed for the video (resolution and exposure control)
-* fail when trying to create the same schedule twice
-* warning when adding a schedule overlaping with another schedule
+* ONGOING -- warning when adding a schedule overlaping with another schedule
-* place the scheduled video files somewhere a bit cleaner
 * make the calls from host to rpi a bit less stupid: i.e. use FUNCNAME instead of duplicating it in ssh
 * add a function to fetch the scheduled videos (maybe including deleting them...)
 * add number of executed schedules to the list function
 * add function to list the videos on host and raspberry pi
 * add argument to be able to choose the dir where video are placed on host
-* add raspberry pi serial number to saved videos
 * how to control camera settings
 * currently, the chosen key is added to authorized_keys for every rpiSetup.
 Maybe remove duplicates?
+* tidy up error codes
 * DONE -- check that the Raspberry Pi device has been setup when calling the other functions
 * DONE -- have a handler to make sure that concurrent uses of the Raspberry Pi do not collide
 * DONE -- cron setup helper functions
 * DONE -- cleanup command naming for schedule
 * DONE -- add function to retrieve the videos
-* DONE add client to authorized_keys as part of setup
+* DONE -- add client to authorized_keys as part of setup
+* DONE -- add raspberry pi serial number to saved videos
+* DONE -- place the scheduled video files somewhere a bit cleaner
+* DONE -- fail when trying to create the same schedule twice